pubnub/pubnub-mcp-server/resources/sdk_docs/unity_channel-groups.md

 # Channel Groups API for Unity SDK

-Channel groups let you bundle many channels under a single group name.
-You can subscribe to a channel group to receive messages from all its member channels.
+Channel groups bundle thousands of channels into a named group you can subscribe to and receive data from.

-Channel group operations
-- You can't publish to a channel group.
-Publish to individual channels instead.
+- You can't publish to a channel group—only subscribe.
+To publish, send to individual channels.

+##### Channel group operations

 ## Add channels to a channel group

-Requires Stream Controller add-on
-- Enable the Stream Controller add-on for your key in the Admin Portal.
+Requires Stream Controller add-on (enable in Admin Portal).

 Adds channels to a channel group.

 ### Method(s)

-Maximum number of channels
-- Up to 200 channels per API call.
+Maximum number of channels: 200 per API call.

 ```
 `1pubnub.AddChannelsToChannelGroup()